Maggie Smith

 • Couch Tomb

-Based on true events, Laura, Elmer, Nellie, Alice, Ida, and Edgar embark on an all-night journey to protect the city they love from vampires.
+Based on true events, Laura, Phoebe, Nellie, Alice, Ida, and Edgar embark on an all-night journey to protect the city they love from vampires.
 Despite their young ages and constant need for adult supervision, the six Chicago children are determined to prove their neighbor's disappearance is related to the supernatural, though their excursion may prove to reveal something more sinister.

 • Winchester Geese